FIFA World Cup 2018: Nigeria coach takes issue with ‘lies’ in pre-World Cup coverage

 “Gernot Rohr shares our respect and regard for the media and would not make derogatory statements about the most vibrant media professionals on the African continent,” NFF president Amaju Pinnick said in a statement on Saturday.
 “I have spoken to him and he flatly denied calling members of the Nigeria media corrupt.
 Of course, he admitted saying in the said interview that some persons known to work in the media acted as agents and put pressure on his crew to include certain players in his World Cup squad.

 “He did not say anyone was corrupt.
 He talked about pressure from certain quarters and some media representatives who posed as agents,” added Pinnick.
 Nigeria begin their World Cup finals Group D campaign against Croatia in Kaliningrad next Saturday.
-(Reporting by Mark Gleeson in Johannesburg; Editing by Christian Radnedge)

 For all the latest Fifa News, download Indian Express App